tpelcm/ansible-magweg/roles/external/ansible-thoteam.nexus3-oss/README.md

 ## Requirements

 - Fairly Up-to-date version of ansible.
 We follow ansible versions during maintenance/development and will take advantage of new features if needed (and update meta/main.yml for minimum version)
 - Compatible OS.
-This role is tested through travis CI on CentOS 7, Ubuntu Xenial (16.04) and Bionic (18.04), Debian Jessie and stretch for time being.
+This role is tested through travis CI on CentOS 7, Ubuntu Xenial (16.04) and Bionic (18.04), Debian stretch and buster for time being.
 - Rsync has to be installed on the target machine (it is not needed on the host running ansible if different)
 - `jmespath` library needs to be installed on the host running the playbook (needed for the `json_query` filter).
 See `requirements.txt`
 - Java 8 (mandatory)